 In 1990, the TIC and the TICRF became public bodies under the Prevention of Bribery Ordinance.

 In 1991, the TIC, together with five other member associations of the Joint Council of the Travel Industry of Hong Kong, successfully lobbied for a new Tourism Functional Constituency seat on the Legislative Council to ensure industry views were heard by legislators.

-In September 1992, the Government reduced the levy level from 1% to 0.5% and raised the ceiling of the ex gratia payment from 70% to 80% of the tour fare paid.
+In September 1992, the Government reduced the levy level from 1% to 0.5% and raised the ceiling of the ex gratia payment from 70% to 80% of the outbound fare paid.

 In October 1993, the Travel Agents (Amendment) Ordinance 1993 was put into force and the statutory Travel Industry Compensation Fund (TICF) was set up to replace the TICRF.

 The Package Tour Accident Contingency Fund Scheme was introduced in February 1996 to widen the protection net for travellers.
 The scheme, financed by the TICF, aims to provide financial relief, the maximum amount of which is HK$300,000, to outbound travellers who have run into an accident while touring abroad and to their relatives.

 In view of the reserves of the TICF having reached HK$200 million, the TIC proposed to the Government to increase the ex gratia payment to 90% of the outbound fare paid; the proposal was adopted in December 1996.
 The levy was also reduced from 0.5% to 0.3% in May 1997.